Matus-Dubrava/aws/EC2/README.md

 Only certain instances can be launched in to a Clustered Placement Group.

+-   same rack, same AZ

+-   pros: Great network (10 Gbps bandwidth between instances)
+-   cons: if the rack fails, all instances fail at the same time
+-   use case:
+    -   big data job that needs to complete fast
+    -   application that needs extremely low latency and high network throughput

 ## Spread Placement Group

 Is a group of instances that are each placed on distinct underlying hardware.
 Spread Placement Groups are recommended for application that have a small number of critical instances that should be kept separate from each other.

+-   pros:
+    -   can span accross AZs
+    -   reduced risk of simultaneous failure
+    -   EC2 instances are on different physical hardware
+-   use case:

+    -   application that need to maximize high availability
+    -   Cassandra Cluster, Kafka Cluster, Web application that is distributed

+-   max 7 instances per group per AZ

+## cont.

 -   a clustered placement group can't span multiple Availability Zones
 -   a spread placement group can span multiple Availability Zones
 -   the name you specify for a placement group must be unique within your AWS account
--   only certain types of instances can be launched in a placement group (Compute Optimized, GPU, Memory Optimized, Storage Optimized)
+-   only certain types of instances can be launched in a placement group (Compute Optimized, GPU, Memory Optimized, Storage Optimized; not applicable to T2 instances)
 -   AWS recommed homogenous instances within placement groups
 -   we can't merge placement groups
 -   we can't move an existing instance into a placement group, we can create an AMI from our existing instance, and then launch a new instance from the AMI into a placement group